ReturnHelper/return-request-api-docs/source/Notification.rst

 ##################

-This notification respone code is 200, the notification will send out.
+when notification respone code is 200, the notification will send out.

-You need to provided apiEnd port to us setup notification.
+You need to provided api Endport to us setup notification.